Tony Joe White: 2000s

 In 2000, Hip-O Records released One Hot July in the U.S., giving White his first new major-label domestic release in 17 years.
-The critically acclaimed The Beginning appeared on Swamp Records in 2001, followed by Heroines, featuring several duets with female vocalists including Jessi Colter, Shelby Lynne, Emmylou Harris, Lucinda Williams, and Michelle White, on Sanctuary in 2004, and a live Austin City Limits concert, Live from Austin, TX, on New West Records in 2006.
+The critically acclaimed The Beginning appeared on Swamp Records in 2001, followed by The Heroines, featuring several duets with female vocalists including Jessi Colter, Shelby Lynne, Emmylou Harris, Lucinda Williams, and Michelle White, on Sanctuary in 2004, and a live Austin City Limits concert, Live from Austin, TX, on New West Records in 2006.
 In 2004, White was the featured guest artist in an episode of the Legends Rock TV Show and Concert Series, produced by Megabien Entertainment.

 In 2007, White released another live recording, Take Home the Swamp, as well as the compilation Introduction to Tony Joe White.
 Elkie Brooks recorded one of White's songs, "Out of The Rain", on her 2005 Electric Lady album.
 On July 14, 2006, in Magny-Cours, France, White performed as a warm-up act for Roger Waters' The Dark Side of the Moon concert.
 White's album, entitled Uncovered, was released in September 2006 and featured collaborations with Mark Knopfler, Michael McDonald, Eric Clapton, and J.J.
 Cale.

 The song "Elements and Things" from the 1969 album ...Continued features prominently during the horse-racing scenes in the 2012 HBO television series "Luck".

 In 2013, White signed to Yep Roc Records and released Hoodoo.
 Mother Jones called the album "Steamy, Irresistible" and No Depression noted Tony Joe White is "the real king of the swamp".
 He also made his Live...with Jools Holland debut in London, playing songs from Hoodoo.

 On October 15, 2014, White appeared on The Late Show with David Letterman alongside the Foo Fighters to perform "Polk Salad Annie".
 Pointing to White, Letterman told his TV audience, "Holy cow! ...
 If I was this guy, you could all kiss my ass.
 And I mean that."

 In May 2016, Tony Joe White released Rain Crow on Yep Roc Records.
 The lead track "Hoochie Woman" was co-written with his wife, Leann.
 The track "Conjure Child" is a follow-up to an earlier song, "Conjure Woman".

-The album Bad Mouthin was released in September 2018 again on Yep Roc Records.
+The album Bad Mouthin' was released in September 2018 again on Yep Roc Records.
 The album contains six self-penned songs and five blues standards written by, amongst others, Charley Patton and John Lee Hooker.
 On the album White also performs a cover of the Elvis Presley song "Heartbreak Hotel".
-White plays acoustic and electric guitar on the album which was produced by his son Jody White and it has a signature Tony Joe White laidback sound.
+White plays acoustic and electric guitar on the album which was produced by his son Jody White and it has that signature Tony Joe White laidback sound.

-The posthumous album Smoke from the Chimney was released May 7, 2021, on Easy Eye Sound.
+The posthumous album Smoke From the Chimney was released May 7, 2021, on Easy Eye Sound.
 The album features nine vocal and guitar demo recordings of White, fully realized and arranged by producer Dan Auerbach.
 The tracks feature many top Nashville session players, including drummer Gene Chrisman, keyboardist Bobby Wood, bassist Dave Roe, guitarist Marcus King, and others.